MAS303 Fluid Mechanics and Heat Transfer for Engineers

 MAT151 Advanced mathematics and physics for structural and mechanical engineers

 numerical laboratory works

 visits to industrial sites at OneSubsea, Schlumberger, Framo

-1 of 2 written assignments must be delivered within the deadline and approved for a student to be admitted to the examination.
+1 of 2 written assignments must be delivered within the deadline and approved.

 Written examination, 4 hours.

 Grading scale: A-E/F, where F is fail.

 One simple standard HVL approved calculatorMore about examination support material